scottrick/swccg/README.md

 # swccg
-Android SWCCG App
+[DEPRECATED] Android SWCCG App

-Check the Cards repo for an updated version.
+This repo is no longer in use.
+The Comlink app has moved to https://github.com/scottrick/cards.